manwar/perlweeklychallenge-club/challenge-116/james-smith/README.md

 ## The solution

 We first need to get the possible leading numbers.. to do this we split the string into individual digits.
 We then concatenate each digit on to the end of the sequence (`$start.=$_`)....

 Within each loop we just stitch together the string by incrementing the number each time through the loop..

+ * We use string (in)equalities/incremements so this will work with arbitrarily large numbers (see examples in script)
  * We reduce the maximum calculations by a factor of 2 by spliting just the first half of the string
- * We use string (in)equalities so this will work with arbitrary numbers.
  * We have to check length as well as the strings in the while condition (because we are using string comparison)

 ```perl